StanfordCBCL/svSuperEstimator/README.md

 # Task configuration (configure one or more tasks)
 # -------------------------------------------------------------------------------------------
 tasks:
-  MultiFidelityTuning:                      # Run sequential multi-fidelity tuning
+  multi_fidelity_tuning:                     # Run sequential multi-fidelity tuning
     name: my_case                           # Name of the task (determines the folder name)
     num_iter: 3                             # Number of multi-fidelity iterations to perform
     theta_obs: [...]                        # Ground truth theta